atacker22dw/DDAB/README.md

 3) SVM_Largen_Larged.R is used to replicate the results of Appendix A.
 4) purposeful bias knn.Rmd can be used to recreate the visualizations in Section 4.B
 5) Purposeful Bias.Rmd can be used to recreate the visualizations in Section 4.A.
+6) CV_SVM.R is extends svm_decision_function.R to include the cross validation presented in Appendix B.